Machine-learning for photoplethysmography analysis: Benchmarking feature, image, and signal-based approaches: Results Results

 }

-Tables \ref{table_3} \&\ \ref{table_4} display the results of blood pressure (SBP/DBP) prediction using different deep learning models based on VitalDB Calib and VitalDB CalibFree datasets, respectively.
-The baseline models achieved MAEs of 14.87 and 9.43 mmHg for SBP and DBP respectively on CalibFree, and 10.72 and 5.78 mmHg respectively on Calib.
+Tables \ref{table_3a}, \ref{table_3b}, \ref{table_4a}, and \ref{table_4b} display the results of BP (SBP/DBP) prediction using different deep learning models based on VitalDB Calib and VitalDB CalibFree datasets, respectively.
+The baseline models achieved MAEs of 14.87 and 9.43 mmHg for SBP and DBP, respectively, on CalibFree, and 10.72 and 5.78 mmHg, respectively, on Calib.
 On Calib, the per-subject baseline performed substantially better than the global baseline (10.72 and 5.78 mmHg vs. 14.91 and 9.52 mmHg respectively).

 Model performance varied between models and tasks.
 On CalibFree, almost all models provided an improvement over baseline for both SBP and DBP (the only exception being the Inception1d SBP model).
 However, the level of improvement was moderate at best, with the lowest MASEs of 0.83 for both SBP and DBP achieved by XResNet1d50, indicating 17\% reductions in MAE in comparison to baseline.
-This resulted in at best 26\% of SBP estimates and 40\% of DBP estimates falling into the top grade (\emph{i.e.} errors of \textless5 mmHg).
-On Calib, there was greater variation in model performances, with XResNet1d50+GNLL achieving the lowest MASEs of 0.73 and 0.87 for SBP and DBP respectively, corresponding to 48\% of SBP estimates and 64\% of DBP estimates falling into the top grade.
-In contrast, several models performed worse than the per-subject baseline, with the worst-performing model, CIF+MLP, achieving MASEs of 1.27 and 1.54 for SBP and DBP respectively.
-Indeed, for DBP estimation only the XResNet1d50+GNLL model achieved an improvement over the subject-specific baseline, whereas all others performed worse than this baseline.
+This resulted in at best 26\% of SBP estimates and 40\% of DBP estimates falling into the top grade (i.e.\ errors $\leq$ 5 mmHg).
+On Calib, there was greater variation in model performances, with XResNet1d50+GNLL achieving the lowest MASEs of 0.73 and 0.87 for SBP and DBP, respectively, corresponding to 48\% of SBP estimates and 64\% of DBP estimates falling into the top grade.
+In contrast, several models performed worse than the per-subject baseline, with the worst-performing model, CIF+MLP, achieving MASEs of 1.27 and 1.54 for SBP and DBP, respectively.
+Indeed, for DBP estimation, only the XResNet1d50+GNLL model achieved an improvement over the subject-specific baseline, whereas all others performed worse than this baseline.
 Absolute performance in terms of MAE was better on Calib than CalibFree, as shown by lower MAEs on Calib than CalibFree for all models except the TCN+MLP SBP and DBP models, and the CIF+MLP DBP model.
 MLP models always performed worse than other models of the same type.